Thoracic outlet syndrome care at Mayo Clinic

 Expertise and rankings

 • Experience.
-Mayo Clinic's physicians and surgeons provide comprehensive care for more than 1,090 people with thoracic outlet syndrome every year.
+Mayo Clinic's healthcare professionals provide comprehensive care for more than 1,200 people with thoracic outlet syndrome every year.

 • Surgical expertise.
-Mayo Clinic doctors offer several treatment options for thoracic outlet syndrome, including physical therapy, medications and surgery.
-If you need surgery, it will be performed by a highly trained and experienced vascular medicine physician.
+Mayo Clinic experts offer several treatment options for thoracic outlet syndrome, including physical therapy, medicines and surgery.
+Surgery is performed by a highly trained and experienced vascular medicine surgeon.
 Whenever possible, Mayo Clinic surgeons use new, minimally invasive procedures.

 Mayo Clinic in Rochester, Minnesota, is ranked among the Best Hospitals for neurology and neurosurgery, for orthopedics, and for rehabilitation by U.S. News & World Report.